Skip to main content

 NeedBest commandWhy

-keep one service channel in the foreground while you verify itloong <surface>-servesimplest single-surface loop; no cross-channel supervisor yet
+keep one service channel in the foreground while you verify itloong channels serve <surface>simplest single-surface loop; no cross-channel supervisor yet

-claim gateway ownership and also attach a named CLI hostloong gateway run --session <name>same owner contract, plus an attached concurrent CLI session
+claim gateway ownership and also attach a named CLI hostloong gateway run --session <name>same owner contract, but attached to an explicit interactive host session

 Current Public Ownership Model

-• gateway run, gateway status, and gateway stop are the current explicit owner contract for longer-lived runtime-backed delivery.
+• gateway run, gateway status, and gateway stop are the current explicit owner contract for longer-lived gateway-supervised delivery.

-• This ownership model is for runtime-backed service channels.
+• This ownership model is for gateway-supervised service channels.
+Some of those surfaces still keep implementation_status=plugin_backed in the catalog because their setup and transport contracts preserve managed-bridge-capable or externally bridged history.
 It is not the umbrella story for every outbound integration in the catalog.

 What Gateway Supervision Includes Today